everit-org/osgi-testrunner/README.md

 Running OSGi tests
 ------------------

-The module picks up every OSGi service that has the service property **osgitest=junit4**.
-In case such a service is found it is passed to JUnit.
+The module picks up every OSGi service that has the following service properties defined:

+ - **osgitest.testId**: This property should have a value that can be a part of a file name.

+ - **osgitest.testEngine**: This property defines which test engine the test should be passed to.
+Currently there is a **junit4** implemented in the osgi-testrunner-junit4 project.

 Annotations should be placed into the interface the OSGi service implements.

 The bundle does not start looking for services until there is any blocking